rezaamini-ir/easypanel/docs/fields.md

 }
 ```

-In behind scene, it adds `rounded-circle` class to the image.
+In the behind scene, it adds `rounded-circle` class to the image.

 ### Width and Height
-You may need to change the `width` and `height` of image to show them more clearly in Read page.
+You may need to change the `width` and `height` of the image to show them more clearly on the Read page.
 It is simpler than you think, just add `width()` or `height()` method and pass them an integer for pixel!

 ```php